VLARLKit/VLARLKit/README.md

 # VLARLKit: An elegant PyTorch VLA-RL library

-An elegant and researcher-friendly reinforcement learning toolkit for Vision-Language-Action (VLA) models.
+An elegant and researcher-friendly RL library for Vision-Language-Action (VLA) models.

 ## Features